OP3-Halium/Documentation/README.md

 ## Installing Erfan's Ubuntu Touch GSI

+Note that this version of Ubuntu Touch is old and no longer developed.
+OnePlus 3 development is currently focused on Droidian but once everything is working there, Ubuntu Touch will be revived on the OP3
 1. Download the latest GSI zip from [here](https://mirrors.lolinet.com/firmware/halium/GSI)
 2. Ensure your `/vendor` partition is populated (after mounting) with content from an Android 9 ROM (LineageOS or equivalent)
 3. In TWRP, go to `Wipe` -> `Advanced Wipe` -> Select everything except Vendor and USB-OTG, then `Swipe to Wipe`.
 Then reboot back to recovery.